forgefed/forgefed/README.md

 ## Collaboration

 A specification like this must be agreed upon by at least some of Git web service implementations.
-If you are a developer of such a software, please [open an issue][issue-tracker].
-We'll simply add you as a collaborator.
+If you are a developer of such a software, please [join our discussion][work-group-discussion] and speak up.
+We'll simply add you to the work group.

 If you are experienced in writing specifications, you're also welcomed to join the effort.